 Moccasin Lake The trail system is designed for snowshoeing and horseback riding.
+The trail is located at N11190 Bear Lane, Elcho, WI 54428.
 The snowshoe trail starts on the west side of the parking lot.
 Feel free to make your own trail but please stay off the cross country ski trail.

 Swimming in Langlade County